edx/ux-pattern-library/CONTRIBUTING.md

 This is an Open edX repo, and we welcome your contributions!
 Please read the [contributing guidelines](http://edx.readthedocs.org/projects/edx-developer-guide/en/latest/process/index.html).

-Here are some areas of heightened importance to consider when contributing to the UI Toolkit:
+Here are some areas of heightened importance to consider when contributing to the edX Pattern Library:

 - RTL
   - Will the feature work for right-to-left languages?